Using API Keys when automating tasks

 -

-In a multi-tenant enabled (cloud) environment, users can only view and work with the internal or external API keys created for the tenant organization to which they belong.
+In a multi-tenant cloud environment, users can only view and work with the API keys created for the tenant to which they belong.

-If you are logged in as a user and create an internal or external API key, the API key is automatically associated to the tenant organization to which you belong.
+If you are logged in as a user and create an API key, the API key is automatically associated to the tenant to which you belong.

 API key expiry and rotation Specific repeating sequence of work patterns in WFM assigned to employees.
 Rotations override work patterns.